How to get the best home insurance deal in Ireland

 2. If you go on an extended holiday, perhaps to your holiday home abroad, it is important to understand how long you can leave your home unoccupied before the coverage expires.
 As a precaution against anything unsavory happening to your property while you are away you should ensure that the alarm is on, all taps and electrics are turned off, and of course it is always advisable to notify a trusted neighbour, you may also consider leaving them a spare key and alarm cod in case the alarm activates.
 Letting the local Gardai know about your extended absence will also add another level of security to your property and its contents.

-3. Make sure that all the details the insurance company have listed in the policy about your property are correct, for instance; the types of locks on the door/windows, the age of the property, any new modifications/extensions to the property, etc, or you may find that the insurers may not pay out in the case of a claim due to misleading information having been supplied by you, the client.
+3. Make sure that all the details the insurance company have listed in the policy about your property are correct, for instance; the types of locks on the door/windows, the age of the property or any new modifications/extensions to the property.
+If these details are not correct you may find that the insurance company may not pay out in the case of a claim due to misleading information having been supplied by you, the client.

 Finding the most competitive quote:

 Banks offering mortgages may try and sell you their own home insurance package.
 This is not necessarily the best option for you.
 There maybe a cheaper, more appropriate insurance package available to choose from.
-Shopping around for the best quote can help enormously!
-Visit our home insurance comparison website Compare Insurance Ireland to review quotes.
-Compare Insurance Ireland .ie is owned by Paul Hudson trading as Magenta Online Marketing.
-Paul Hudson trading as Magenta Online Marketing is regulated by the Central Bank of Ireland.
-Registered in Ireland, ref no 117655.
+Shopping around for the best quote can help enormously.

 Submitting a claim: